UK Stocks-Factors to watch on July 1

-LONDON, July 1 (Reuters) - Britain’s FTSE 100 futures rose 0.3 percent on Wednesday.
+LONDON, July 1 (Reuters) - Britain’s FTSE 100 index is seen opening up by 42 points, or 0.6 percent higher, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on.

 * The UK blue chip index closed down 1.5 percent at 6,520.98 points on Tuesday, its lowest level in around five and a half months.